bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 86°
-- Breezy and Partly Cloudy
+- Breezy and Mostly Clear
 - 47% humidity
-- 19 mph wind
+- 20 mph wind
-- 40% cloud cover
+- 37% cloud cover
 - 84 AQI 🟨
-- 1.44 inches of rain expected in the next 48 hours
+- 1.51 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>